troindx/sensorDHT22API/README.md

 ## Setting up the C# endpoint
 Move the  appsettings.dist into the SensorDataAPI folder. the navigate into that folder and run dotnet run for development or dotnet publish for production / debug releases

+## Setting up the GraphQL Server
+Additionally, this project also has a GraphQL Server using apollo server.
+Navigate to GraphQLServer and follow the readme instructions there.

+## VUE Frontend
+As an additional showcase, there is also a vue folder that feeds from the GraphQL server.
+Navigate to ./vuecharts and follow the instructions in the README.md file of that folder